Open-Minded vs Principle-Minded... Is There a Clear Winner?

 I call this outlook a curse, because it sometimes is.

-Namely, I experience quite a lot of discomfort by looking for and living in the gray.
-I believe it’s a lot harder than digging one’s heels in the black or white..
+Namely, I experience quite a bit of discomfort by looking for and living in the gray.
+I believe it’s a lot harder than digging one’s heels in the black or white.

 Remaining open, curious, and empathetic to multiple views has gotten me into trouble a time or two as well.
 I’ve been accused of “talking out of both sides of my mouth,” fence-sitting, and not standing for anything: unprincipled and maybe even spineless.
 And, I admit, it sometimes comes off that way.